inureyes/TFX-DevSummit-2019/workshop/instructions.md

   * All dark green
   * Use refresh on right side or refresh page

+Back on Jupyter
+* Open step5.ipynb
+* Follow the notebook

 ## Step 6: Analyzing model performance

 In an editor: